 Lyme disease is a tick-related illness caused mostly in eastern to mid-west regions of the United States.
-Its symptoms typically mimic others and can be difficult to diagnose.
-It starts with a red rash near the tick bite.
+Symptoms usually begin a month after a tick bite and mimic those of other diseases, making it difficult to diagnose.
+Infection starts with a red rash near the tick bite.
 Fever, headache, fatigue, stiff neck, muscle and joint pain can follow.
-These symptoms usually begin a month after a tick bite.
+Lyme disease is treated with antibiotics.

 Information for the General Public

 Information for Public Health Departments

 - Diagnosis/Testing Booklet